Originally published June 3, 2019.

 Ethan strained his knee while crossing a wet rocky moraine in Alaska.
 We self-evacuated by packrafting down the Little Delta River.

 Jennifer experienced an intestinal blockage, which had happened to her six months earlier, too.
 We slowly walked her out to a nearby trailhead, and her partner drove them to a nearby hospital.
+Years later, she was diagnosed with Crohn’s disease.

 Paul suffered a deep cut on his heel when a nearby boulder shifted, wedging his foot.
 I think I could see his Achilles tendon.
 He heroically self-evacuated, which involved a 25-mile hike with 5,000 vertical feet of gain, and then drove himself to the hospital.

-Finally, Vic (real name, with permission) severely strained his lateral collateral ligament (LCL) when he stumbled on a washed-out trail and hyper-extended his knee.
+Vic (real name, with permission) severely strained his lateral collateral ligament (LCL) when he stumbled on a washed-out trail and hyper-extended his knee.
 A helicopter evacuation was necessary due to his shock-inducing pain and our location in the upper Kern River, where we were separated from the nearest trailhead by 20 miles and a 13,000-foot pass.

 Run of the mill